Suggestions for Current and Prospective Graduate Students

 that are relevant to research in electrical and computer engineering.

-Some of the useful undergraduate courses are:
+Some of the useful undergraduate courses follow, with italicized courses

 - CS345 Programming Languages